oicr-gsi/bcl2fastq/decider-bcl2fastq/README.md

 ### Overview

 This decider launches the [BCL2FastQ (AKA Casava) Workflow](../workflow-casava) to demultiplex and convert BCL files from an Illumina sequencer run to FASTQ format.
-This decider assumes paired-end reads, so if this is not the case, the read-ends parameter must be used.

 The decider operates as follows:
 - retrieves all lanes that are available from the sample and lane provenance providers (specified in the provenance settings file)